Architecture is a science of buildings.

 I visited the site and got the best eye-catching photos from the most suitable angle possible.

-This lens got me exceptional images which helped me to contribute to the project with the best.
+This lens gave me exceptional images, which helped me contribute to the project with the best.

 I got so much appreciation due to the capabilities of this lens.